2008–09 Olympique Lyonnais season: Results by round

+Matches

 First Knockout Round

 For the six-straight season, Lyon reached the first knockout round.
 Due to finishing second, Lyon faced the danger of being paired with several big clubs that finished first in other groups.
 Notable clubs Lyon could have been paired with include Liverpool, Manchester United, Barcelona and Juventus to name a few.
 Following the draw, Lyon indeed received a tough draw, being given La Liga side Barcelona.
 Lyon and Barcelona were in the same group the previous Champions League season.
 Lyon lost to Barcelona 0–3 at the Camp Nou, but played well enough to earn a 2–2 draw at home.

 In the opening leg at the Gerland, Lyon got off to a quick start scoring in just the seventh minute with a deceiving free kick, from an odd angle, by Juninho, which confused Barcelona goalkeeper Víctor Valdés and eventually with into the inside of the side netting.
 Lyon continued to perform well into the first half, with the defence constantly pressing Barcelona's attack and Lyon's offence missing on a variety of goal chances.
 Barcelona eventually got its equaliser from the head of Thierry Henry, drawing the match at 1–1.
 This was the final scoreline as Lyon headed into the second leg at the Camp Nou.

 In the second leg, the exact opposite occurred, with Barcelona constantly pressurizing Lyon in the first half, leaving Barcelona to control the match with most of the possession occurring in Barça's attack.
 This showed as Barcelona earned first half goals from Henry twice, Lionel Messi and Samuel Eto'o, which effectively ended Lyon's chances of advancing to the quarter-finals, despite Jean Makoun and Juninho scoring back-to-back goals in the 44th and 48th minutes respectively.
 The final scoreline eventually was 2–5, eliminating Lyon from the Champion's League for the seventh consecutive season and for the third consecutive season in the Round of 16.